Loading...

 What Is Sterling Silver?

 Sterling silver refers to the composition of silver.
 It is normally 92.5% silver mixed with 7.5% of other metals, mainly copper.
-Sterling silver is slightly harder than pure silver making it very suitable for precious and semi-precious stone jewellery.
+Sterling silver is slightly harder than pure silver making it better suitable for precious and semi-precious stone jewellery.
+However, compared to Gold and Platinum, Sterling silver is a soft metal.
+This inherent softness contributes to the delicate elegance of your ring but requires some additional care.

-We make sure you get nothing but the best quality silver jewellery by following our exacting quality standard:
+We make sure you get nothing but the best quality silver jewellery by following our exacting quality standards:

 • Strict quality control and the latest processing techniques are used.